ad-freiburg/esa2018-experiment/BLOGPOST.md

 For a paper that received only +2 scores, there was no incentive for discussion and these papers were accepted right away.
 There was little agreement between the two PCs concerning such "clear accepts".
 Out of 9 papers that were clear accepts in one PC, 4 were rejected by the other PC and only 2 were also clear accepts in the other PC.
-So telling our experiment, there is little evidence that something like a "clear accept" exists.
-If it exists, there are very few.
+So telling from our experiment, there is little evidence that papers that are "clear accepts" exist.
+If they exist, they are very few.

 **How effective were the various reviewing phases?**
 The overlap in the number of accepted papers showed a strange behavior:
 It increased after Phase 2 (per-paper discussions), but after Phase 3 (discussion of grey-zone papers and voting) it was worse than after Phase 1 (independent reviews without any interaction between the reviewers whatsoever).
 We investigated this in more detail by looking at the normalized Kendall tau distance between the **upper part** of the rankings of the two PCs after each phase.
-The normalized Kendall tau distance is the percentage of all pairs of submissions that were ordered oppositely in the two PCs, with a tie in one PC and a non-tie in the other PC counting as 0.5.
+The normalized Kendall tau distance is the percentage of all pairs of submissions that were ordered oppositely in the two PCs.
+If there is a tie in one PC and a non-tie in the other PC, this counts as 0.5.
 Before we report the result, let us understand how we ranked the papers and why we only looked at the upper part of that ranking.

-Papers were ranked by their confidence-weighted average score and this score was set to zero if no reviewer advocated the paper by giving a +2.
+Papers were ranked by their confidence-weighted average score and this average score was set to zero if no reviewer advocated the paper by giving a +2.
 This makes sense for the following two reasons:
 First, PC members were informed before that a paper needs at least one +2 to be accepted and that the goal of the discussion phase is that the score set for a paper properly reflects the collective opinion of the assigned reviewers on that paper.
 Second, there is no incentive for the reviewers to rank the papers that will be rejected;
-by setting their score to zero, they will effectively not be considered for the Kendall tau distance.
+by setting the scores of these papers to zero, their relative order is not considered for the Kendall tau distance.

 The normalized Kendall tau distance was 27% after the first phase, 18% after the second phase, and 21% after the third phase.
-In Phase 2, around 20% of all 313 reviews were modified relevant to the upper part of the ranking That is, a previous score of +1 or +2 was changed or a lower score was changed to +1 or +2.
+In Phase 2, around 20% of all 313 reviews were modified relevant to the upper part of the ranking.
+That is, a previous score of +1 or +2 was changed or a lower score was changed to +1 or +2.
 The bottom line is that the second phase (per-paper discussions) was reasonably effective, while the final phase (discussion of grey zone papers and voting) was not effective or even counter-productive.